 If anyone responds and wants to be baptized, you will witness the baptism during the service.
 The baptism will be by immersion (Acts 8:35-39; Romans 6:3, 4; Colossians 2:12) for the forgiveness of sins (Acts 2:38).

 The Lord’s Supper will be included in the worship service every Sunday.
 The reason for this practice is our desire to follow New Testament teaching.
 The first-century church celebrated this observance on the first day of the week (Acts 20:7).

 At Tusculum, baptized believers are encouraged and expected to participate in the Lord’s Supper every Sunday.
 If you choose not to participate, do not be embarrassed.
-Feel free to just pass the tray to the person next to you.
 The Lord’s Supper is the original way of remembering the sacrifices Jesus made on our behalf.

-Each Sunday, a tray will be passed throughout the auditorium to collect the weekly financial offering (1 Corinthians 16:1, 2).
+Each week, we collect the financial offering (1 Corinthians 16:1, 2).
 As our guest, you are not expected to make a contribution.
-Feel perfectly comfortable in just passing the collection tray on down the row.

 We place no expectations on our guests.
 You are welcome to participate, but please do not feel obligated to do so.
 As our guest, you are welcome to participate in any non-leadership activities, including service activities, Bible classes, and discussion groups.